spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/06_Arrays.md

 * A subscript is out of bounds if it is not within the defined range of acceptable subscripts
 * The for loop is a convenient tool for working with arrays when processing each element of an array from beginning to end

+**Performance Lab 6**

+* Complete Performance Lab 6 before continuing to the next topic

+---

-<a href="https://github.com/CyberTrainingUSAF/04-IDE-s-and-Algorithms-Pt.-1/blob/master/03_Debugging/01_Intro_to_Debugging.md" > Continue to next Subject </a>
+<a href="https://github.com/CyberTrainingUSAF/04-Logic-Pseudocode_IDEs/blob/master/01_pseudocode/Labs/PseudoLab6.md"> Continue Performance Lab 6 </a>